Best Chicken Tikka Masala Recipe (Restaurant Style)

 - 2 teaspoons garam masala

-- 1 tablespoon lemon juice about half a lemon
+- 1 tablespoon fresh lemon juice juice from approximately half of one lemon

 - ¼ teaspoon dried ginger